 Italy’s Golden Visa offers four investment options among which are the purchase of Italian government bonds, investment in a limited company, in an innovative start-up, and contribution to the philanthropic initiative.

-Spouses, children, and parents receive residence permits with the investor.
+Spouses, children, and parents receive residence permits together with the investor.
 After 10 years, they become eligible for Italian citizenship.
 The whole family can work in Italy.

 The Netherlands Golden Visa requires investing at least €1,250,000 in a special fund, a venture capital company, or a contractual joint venture that invests in a company in the Netherlands.